 The communities that lived nearby have constructed a memorial site with Buddhist statue and dark wall inscribed with names of those lost.
 A slow but steady stream of visitors brings small offerings: bottles of tea, flowers, strings of paper cranes.
 Small waves break in the distance, and the ocean air is laced with incense.
 I gaze up at the statue, backlit with a halo of morning sun, and try to imagine the clear blue sky as a wall of black water.
 At seven meters (23 feet) tall, the statue is the same height as the largest wave that inundated this stretch of the coast.
 The material record echoes in the surrounding trees, stripped of branches and devoid of greenery to the same height.

 As we walk inland, shards of roof tile and dishes crunch in the gravel underfoot.
 A box of dusty CDs is tucked in the corner of one house’s foundations, a fragment of a teacup, white with yellow flower pattern sits carefully perched on a ledge beside another.
 I imagine those cleaning up carefully placing these objects where they might be recognized.
 We approach the local elementary school, a designated community evacuation center.
-It flooded part way up the second floor and all those who sought shelter there were able to climb to safety in time.
+It flooded part way up the second floor and not all those who sought shelter there were able to climb to safety in time.
 With the school surrounded by water, several hundred people spent a long cold night waiting to be evacuated by helicopter, three at a time.
 We are shown photos from inside the school, chalkboard lists of those accounted for, classrooms organized by community.
 The damaged gymnasium is about to be torn down, but the fate of the main building is at the center of a debate common to many other communities.
 While some people want the building kept as a memorial, others do not want such a tangible reminder.
 A bright white banner hanging from the third floor reads “thank you! dream hope future.”

 At the afternoon forum in Sendia’s busy city center, the guest coordinators give presentations showing the arrival of debris in the US.
 Many presenters emphasize how marine debris problems far predate and will long outlast tsunami debris.
 But they also detail local efforts to clean beaches, and the care taken to ensure volunteers treat found objects with respect.
 A succession of audience members express their gratitude and the hope that items can be brought back to Japan, reunited with their owners.
 There is a strong sense that these objects still belong to someone, that they are ‘pieces of lives,’ one speaker even comparing them to human remains.
 Like many people in Japan, they do not want tsunami debris treated as or even called debris.
 Speaking instead of ‘lost things’ or ‘personal items,’ they separate with words what they hope people cleaning the beaches of Hawaii and the West Coast of North America can separate in practice.